digitalrebar/doc/install.rst

 Step 3.
 Deploy infrastructure containers
 ----------------------------------------

+FIRST INSTALL?
+The first install is slow because you have to pull the images, do this interactively using ``docker-compose pull``.
+Once the images are local there is minimal network interaction.

 From the ``compose`` directory, run ``docker-compose up -d`` to start the process.

-** FIRST INSTALL? ** The first install is slow because you have to pull the images, do this interactively using ``docker-compose pull``.
-Once the images are local there is minimal network interaction.
+If it does not come up the first time, try to reset the environement (steps below),

+After a few minutes, the rebar-api-service will be available on http://127.0.0.1:3000

 You can monitor the progress in several ways:

 #.
 Starting Compose without the ``-d`` flag will send logs to the screen.
 In this mode, we suggest grepping the contents to eliminate logstash.
 [31]_
 #.
-The Digital Rebar Consul service comes up quickly on http://127.0.0.1:8500
+The Digital Rebar Consul service comes up quickly on http://127.0.0.1:8500.
+There should be a list of approximately 10 services.
+You can login once the "rebar-api-service" is passing.
 #.
-A Kibana logstash service is running on http://127.0.0.1:5601
+A Kibana logstash service is running on http://127.0.0.1:5601.
+Select a timestamp and then visit the Discover tab.
 #. ``docker-compose ps`` will show you the status of the services and associated port mappings.
 #. ``docker ps`` will show you the status of the containers